stacksgov/sips/README.md

 describes how to make a SIP and get it ratified.
 Anyone in the Stacks community may submit a SIP.

+## SIPs in the Process of Being Activated

+* [SIP-011](https://github.com/stacksgov/sips/pull/5): Standard Trait Definition for Fungible Tokens

 ## Ratified SIPs

 * [SIP-000](./sips/sip-000/sip-000-stacks-improvement-proposal-process.md): The